 These plastic milk bottles are super easy to create and look adorable if I do say so myself! 😉 little pompoms, a felt scarf, and a straw with a top hat make them easy and cute!

-Check out our other fun Disney Parties and Ideas
+Check out some of our other fun Parties and Ideas

 I’ll be back with a few tutorials for this party…the snowflake chargers, the milk bottles, the snow favors, the build a snowman bags and more!